On Optimizing the Communication of Model Parallelism: Evaluation

 We first evaluate the communication library on a set of microbenchmarks of cross-mesh resharding cases.
 We then evaluate all optimizations on end-to-end training of large models with billions of parameters, including a \mbox{GPT-3} like language model~\cite{brown2020language} and a U-Net Transformer~\cite{petit2021unettransformer}.
 We also isolate each part in our optimizations and perform ablation studies of them.

 We run experiments on an AWS cluster where each node is a p3.8xlarge instance with 4 NVIDIA V100 (16GB) GPUs and 32 vCPUs.
-GPUs in a node are connected via NVLink and nodes are launched within one placement group with 10Gbps cross-node bandwidth.
+GPUs in a node are connected via NVLink and nodes are launched with 10Gbps cross-node bandwidth.